 When companies practice corporate citizenship, everyone wins.
 Customers can feel good about their purchases, employees can feel good about their jobs, and companies can feel good about their profits—not to mention the tangible difference they’re making in the world around them.

-Looking to improve your business citizenship with a scholarship or grant?
+Looking to improve your corporate citizenship with a scholarship or grant?
 Submittable can help.
 Connect with us anytime for a free demo.